mattferris/http-routing/Readme.md

 ### Internal Redirects

 You can redirect a client with an HTTP 301 response (for example), which the browser then interprets and issues a new request to the specified URL.
 In some cases, you may want to simply re-evaluate a new request without returning anything to the client.
-This is possible by returning an instance of `RequestInterface` from the action.
+This is possible by returning an instance of `ServerRequestInterface` from the action.

     public function someAction()
     {